os717/twitter_trading_app/README.md

 # twitter_trading_app

+Hi , thanks for stopping by!

-This is an application we built in a team of 4 for a hackathon I attended at Macquaire back in April.
-WE CAME SECOND :) (yayyyyyyyyyyyyyyyyyyyyyyyyyyy!!!!)
+This is an application we built at a fin-tech hackathon we attended at Macquaire back in April.

 The app scans Twitter and analyses word segments across the platform to predict stock market changes in selected S&P500 companies.

+This is only an MVP so there may stil be a few small bugs, etc (which is amazing conisdering this was literally built on caffeine alone :p)

 # How to use: